Context-Bounded Model Checking for POWER: Concurrent Programs and Semantics

-\paragraph{\bf Configurations.} We will assume an infinite set $\eventset$ of {\it events}, and will use an event to represent a single execution of an instruction in a process.
+We will assume an infinite set $\eventset$ of {\it events}, and will use an event to represent a single execution of an instruction in a process.

 A given instruction may be executed several times during a run of the program (for instance, when it is in the body of a loop).
 In such a case, the different executions are represented by different events.
-An event $\event$ is executed in several steps, namely it is {\it fetched}, {\it initialized}, and then {\it committed}.
-Furthermore, a write event may be propagated to the other processes.
-A {\it configuration} $\conf$ is a tuple $\tuple{\events,\eorder,\ilabeling,\status,\rfrom,\propagated,\corder}$, defined as follows.
+An event $\event$ is executed in several steps.
+In general, any event must be {\it fetched} and {\it committed}.
+Between fetching and committing steps, a read, write, or assign event must be {\it initialized}.
+Furthermore, a write event may be {\it propagated} to the other processes.